Coors Brewing Company

-The Coors Brewing Company started as an American brewery and beer company in Golden, Colorado.
-In 2005, Adolph Coors Company, the holding company that owned Coors Brewing, merged with Molson, Inc. to become Molson Coors.

-The first Coors brewery location in Golden, Colorado is the largest single brewing facility operating in the world.
+The Coors Brewing Company is an American brewery and beer company based in Golden, Colorado.
+Founded in 1873 by Adolph Coors and Jacob Schueler, it is a subsidiary of Molson Coors.
+The first Coors brewery in Golden is the largest single brewery operating in the world.

 History

 Founding

-In 1873, German immigrants Adolph Coors and Jacob Schueler from Prussia immigrated to the United States and established a brewery in Golden, Colorado, after buying a recipe for a Pilsner-style beer from a Czech immigrant William Silhan.
+In 1873, German immigrants Adolph Coors and Jacob Schueler from Prussia immigrated to the United States and established a brewery in what was then Golden City, Colorado Territory (now Golden, Colorado), after buying a recipe for a Pilsner-style beer from a Czech immigrant, William Silhan.
 Coors invested $2,000 in the operation, and Schueler invested $18,000.
 In 1880, Coors bought out his partner and became the sole owner of the brewery.

 Prohibition

 The Coors Brewing Company managed to survive Prohibition relatively intact.
-Years before the Volstead Act went into effect nationwide, Adolph Coors with sons Adolph Jr., Grover, and Herman established the Adolph Coors Brewing and Manufacturing Company, which included Herold Porcelain and other ventures.
+Years before the Volstead Act went into effect nationwide, Adolph Coors established the Adolph Coors Brewing and Manufacturing Company, which included Herold Porcelain and other ventures, with sons Adolph Jr., Grover and Herman.
 The brewery itself was converted into a malted milk and near beer production facility.
 Coors sold much of the malted milk to the Mars candy company to produce sweets.
 Manna, the company's non-alcoholic beer replacement, was a near-beer similar to current non-alcoholic beverages.
 However, Coors and his sons relied heavily on the porcelain company and a cement and real estate company to keep the Coors Brewing Company afloat.
 By 1933, after the end of Prohibition, the Coors brewery was one of only a handful of breweries that had survived.

 All of the non-brewery assets of the Adolph Coors Company were spun off between 1989 and 1992.
 The descendant of the original Herold Porcelain ceramics business continues to operate as CoorsTek.